COLORECTAL CANCER OVERVIEW

 How long is the first-line regimen recommended? — The optimal duration of initial FOLFOX or XELOX is controversial.

-- Another acceptable approach is to give three or four months of FOLFOX or XELOX, and then switch to "maintenance chemotherapy" with FU plus leucovorin or capecitabine.
+●Another acceptable approach is to give three or four months of FOLFOX or XELOX, and then switch to "maintenance chemotherapy" with FU plus leucovorin or capecitabine with or without bevacizumab.
 The oxaliplatin would be restarted at the time of disease progression.
-This regimen may delay the development of oxaliplatin-related neuropathy.
+This approach has been shown to delay the development of oxaliplatin-related neuropathy.

 The optimal duration of treatment with FOLFIRI is not clear.
 Patients who initially take FOLFIRI usually require a change in treatment because of disease progression, rather than side effects.

 Can I take a break from chemotherapy? — As noted above, a temporary discontinuation of oxaliplatin could be considered after three to four months of FOLFOX or XELOX therapy if the colorectal cancer has responded to treatment, there are no cancer-related symptoms, and tumor growth is not interfering with the function of other organs (eg, liver failure, bowel obstruction).
 However, a full break in therapy is usually not recommended because of the possibility that survival may be shortened.
-In most cases, continuation of at least some chemotherapy with 5-FU and leucovorin will be advised.
+In most cases, continuation of at least some chemotherapy with FU and leucovorin (or capecitabine) with or without bevacizumab will be advised.

 If chemotherapy is stopped completely because of side effects or patient preference, close monitoring is recommended; this generally includes a CT scan every two months.
 If the colorectal cancer begins to progress, chemotherapy is generally restarted as soon as possible.